MaroZayn/Movie-Recommendation-System-with-Python-and-Web-Scraping/README.md

 - Enhancing the user interface for a more visually appealing experience.

 Feel free to explore and enjoy the Movie Recommendation System!

-## 10. Contributing

-Contributions to this project are welcome.
-Please follow the guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-## 11. License

-This project is licensed under the [MIT License](LICENSE).